Breast cancer follow up

 After your treatment you have regular check ups for at least 5 years.
 You have yearly mammograms for at least 5 years.
 How long you need regular appointments will vary depending on your hospital or clinic.
 The appointments may continue for up to 10 years, particularly if you have taken part in a clinical trial.

 Your doctor or breast cancer nurse will use the check ups to

 - See how you are getting over your treatment

 - Discuss any side effects you may have

 - Ask you if you are worried about anything

 - Check your other breast

 - Check out any new symptoms, if you have any

 The care plan has information about tests, signs and symptoms to look out for, and contact details for specialist staff, such as your breast care nurse.
 The breast care nurse is a source of support and advice and you can contact them between appointments if you are worried about anything.
 They can arrange extra appointments at the breast clinic for you.
-The care plan should also include contact details for support services who can help with problems such as lymphoedema.
+The care plan should also include contact details for support services who can help with problems such as arm swelling (lymphoedema).

 Your doctor or breast care nurse will examine you and ask how you have been feeling.
 You can ask them about anything that has been worrying you.
 You may have blood tests from time to time.
 You may have occasional X-rays.
 But mostly, your doctor will not order any tests apart from yearly mammograms unless any of the following occur.